 - Distance from Bolzano: 1 hour 30 minutes, 90 km

 The main attraction of Le Cascate di Stanghe, like Reinbach, is a huge waterfall.
 The resemblance only continues in that it is also a natural wonder, and like almost everywhere, exciting hikes can be made here.
-However, touring the place is a trying task, it can be a more serious challenge for unprepared hikers.
+However, touring the place is a trying task; it can be a more severe challenge for unprepared hikers.

-Be prepared for bumpy terrain, in some places, you have to climb steeply upwards and the humidity is particularly high.
-Don’t be surprised if you feel that the terrain is slippery, this is one of the features of the place.
-Regardless, the 2.5-kilometer trail that awaits you here is breathtaking and can be finished in 1 hour.
+Be prepared for bumpy terrain; in some places, you have to climb steeply upwards, and the humidity is exceptionally high.
+Don’t be surprised if you feel that the landscape is slippery; this is one of the features of the place.
+Regardless, the 2.5-kilometer trail awaits you here is breathtaking and can be finished in 1 hour.

 - Address: 39040 Stanghe, South Tyrol, Italy